MicrosoftDocs/azure-devops-yaml-schema/task-reference/manual-intervention-v8.md

 Use this task in a release pipeline to pause an active deployment within a stage.
 This is typically executed to perform various manual steps or actions and then the automated deployment tasks are resumed.

 > [!NOTE]
-> This task can only be used in an [agentless job](/azure/devops/pipelines/process/phases#server-jobs) of a release pipeline.
+> This task can only be used in an [agentless job](/azure/devops/pipelines/process/phases#server-jobs) and is intended for use in a classic release pipeline.
 This article refers to classic pipelines.
 For YAML usage, see [Manual Validation task](manual-validation-v0.md).

 :::image type="content" source="media/maninter-use-variables.png" alt-text="Screenshot of configuring a Manual Intervention task.":::